 3. HIPPIH Dog Puzzle Rubber Balls 2-Pack

-- Extra-tough rubber material: Withstands chewing and helps clean teeth
+- Extra-tough rubber: Withstands chewing and supports dental health

 - Durable rubber construction